mikosik/smooth-build/doc/tutorial.md

 This is nothing extraordinary as most build tools reuse result from previous execution.
 However, smooth is much smarter.
-Its cache system is much fine-grained as it keeps results of each function call it has ever executed and value it has evaluated.
+Its cache system is much fine-grained as it keeps on disk result of each function call (function plus its arguments).
-When it has to execute given call (function plus its arguments) again it just takes result from the cache.
+When it has to evaluate given call again it simply takes result from the cache.

 You can see how it works by running build for our initial example, then changing one of java files in `src` directory by adding empty